A perturbative approach to the reconstruction of the eigenvalue spectrum of a normal covariance matrix from a

-Fig.~\ref{fig:evaex} shows an illustrative example of perturbative reconstructions at $v=4$, which we shall focus on in this and next section.
-Plots have been produced as follows.
-First of all, in order to probe perturbation theory on an eigenvalue spectrum characterized by a relatively large condition number, we have chosen $\lambdaEX = \{0.1,0.3,0.8,2.2\}$ as the full eigenvalue spectrum to reconstruct.
-By means of numerical techniques detailed in~\cite{palombi4}, we have computed $\mu = \tau_\rho\cdot\lambdaEX$ for several values of $\rho$.
-In correspondence with each pair $(\rho,\mu)$ we have finally reconstructed the eigenvalue spectrum up to the fourth perturbative order, having chosen in all cases $\bmu = \bar\mu$.
-We notice from the plots that the error made upon truncating the expansion at a given order increases in general at lower values of $\rho$.
-Moreover, the error is larger for eigenvalues at the edges of the spectrum and milder in the center of it.
-Remarkably, the convergence pattern of the lower half of the spectrum is radically different from the upper half.
-In the former case the perturbative series seems indeed to converge with alternate signs, whereas in the latter it displays an almost monotonic character.
+Fig.~\ref{fig:evaex} shows an illustrative example of perturbative reconstructions at $v=4$.
+We concentrate on it in the present and next sections.
+The plots in Fig.~\ref{fig:evaex} have been produced as follows.
+First of all, in order to test perturbation theory on eigenvalues characterized by a relatively large ratio $\lambda_\text{max}/\lambda_\text{min}$, we have chosen $\lambdaEX = \{0.1,0.3,0.8,2.2\}$ as the eigenvalue set to reconstruct (accordingly, we have $\lambda_\text{max}/\lambda_\text{min} = 22\gg 1$, yielding a highly asymmetric Gaussian ellipsoid).
+By means of numerical techniques detailed in ref.~\cite{palombi4}, we have then computed $\mu = \tau_\rho\cdot\lambdaEX$ for several values of $\rho$.
+In correspondence with each pair $(\rho,\mu)$ we have finally reconstructed $\lambda$ up to the fourth perturbative order, having chosen in all cases $\bmu = \bar\mu$.
+We notice from the plots that in most cases the error made by truncating the expansion at a given order increases for lower values of $\rho$.
+Moreover, the error is larger for eigenvalues at the extremes of the eigenvalue set and milder in the center of it.
+We also notice that the convergence pattern for the lower eigenvalues is radically different than for the higher ones.
+Indeed, the perturbative series of $\lambda_1$ and $\lambda_2$ converges with alternate signs, while the perturbative series of $\lambda_3$ and $\lambda_4$ displays a monotonic character.